adumont/adumont.github.io/calculators.md

 ![](../assets/img/prime/prime-booklet.jpg)

-## HP 48g+
+## HP-48g+

 ![](../assets/img/hp48g+/front.jpeg)

 This HP48g+ was manufactured in Indonesia in May 2001.
 It has a black LCD screen.
 I acquired it in May 22, with the 3 books.

-## HP 48g
+## HP-48g

 ![](../assets/img/hp48g.jpg)

 It was manufactured in Singapore in February 1995.
 I acquired it in April 22.
 I also have the "user guide" book.

-## HP 32s II
+## HP-32s II

 ![](../assets/img/hp32sII.jpg)

 It was manufactured in Singapore in May 1995.

-## HP 19BII
+## HP-19Bii

-The HP-19B*II Business Consultant* calculator includes functions for solving financial calculations like time value of money, amortizing, interest rate conversion and cash flow.
+The HP-19Bii *Business Consultant* calculator includes functions for solving financial calculations like time value of money, amortizing, interest rate conversion and cash flow.
 Business functionalities included percentage change, markup, currency exchange and unit conversions.
 It also has some scientific capabilities such as trigonometry and graphing.

 ![](../assets/img/HP19Bii.jpg)